channelaccess/ca_matlab/Readme.md

 ## Quick Start

-After loading the required jar channels can be created and be read/written as follows:
+After loading the required jar, channels can be created and be read/written as follows:

 ```Matlab
 import ch.psi.jcae.*